taylorpalmer/taylorpalmer/README.md

 I'm Taylor.
 I am a Silicon Valley based Software Engineer who  is passionate about using my technology skills to aid environmental and conservation efforts to preserve nature and contribute to a healthy planet.

-- 🔭 I’m currently working on an UX mockups.
+- 🔭 I’m currently working on developing UX mockups.
 - 🌱 I’m currently learning design and architecture for the email marketing space.

 <h3>🛠 Tech Stack</h3>